-Disney Princess Spirit Jerseys Have Arrived At Walt Disney World And People Are Losing Their Minds [PHOTOS]
+Disney Princess Spirit Jerseys Have Arrived At Walt Disney World, And People Are Losing Their Minds [Photos]

 Spirit jerseys have become one of the biggest fashion trends right now, and it really doesn’t get much better than designing them after Disney Princesses.
-There have been numerous colors available at the Disney Parks and even the trendy rose gold, but that hot color may have some competition.
-Well, on Thursday morning, the Disney Princess spirit jerseys have now arrived at Walt Disney World and you need to get them while you can.
+There have been numerous colors available at the Disney Parks, including the trendy rose gold, but that hot color may have some competition.
+On Thursday morning, the Disney Princess spirit jerseys arrived at Walt Disney World, and you need to get them while you can.

 It started out with a few simple colors, but the long-sleeved spirit jerseys have become one of the signature fashion trends for Disneyland and Walt Disney World.
 A recent Minnie Mouse design came out and showcases the famous red and white polka dots of the lovable mouse, but there is much more.

 As reported by Pop Sugar, Disneyland received a collection of Disney Princess spirit jerseys earlier this week, and they’re quite incredible.
-On the back of the jerseys, it reads “Disneyland Resort” and the front has an emblem specific to each princess.
+On the back of the jerseys, it reads “Disneyland Resort,” while the front has an emblem specific to each princess.

 Now, Walt Disney World has received them with only a slight difference.
 On the back of these spirit jerseys, it reads “Walt Disney World” in old-school lettering.
 The front of each of the four jerseys has the emblem of its specific princess and they hit Disney Springs on Thursday morning.